Scalar Perturbations of Charged Dilaton Black Holes: Introduction

-Another interesting result relating QNM's come from the Loop Quantume Gravity.
-Recently it has been proposed that the asymptotic behavior of high overtones of QNM's capture important information about the quantum nature of black holes in general.
-These proposals have lead to important observations in terms of thermodynamic properties of black holes such as the entropy etc. Most of these proposal arise from Loop Quantum Gravity point of view \cite{mot}.
+Another reason to study QNM comes from Loop Quantum Gravity.
+It has been proposed that the asymptotic behavior of high overtones of QNM's capture important information about the quantum nature of black holes in general\cite{mot}.
+These proposals have lead to important observations in terms of thermodynamic properties of black holes.

 In this paper we focus on a black hole arising in low energy string theory.
 Since string theory has become the leader in a solution to the quantum gravity issue, we would like to understand the nature of QNM's of these stringy black holes by computing them numerically.